Current state of medical and recreational cannabis laws

 Michigan became the first state in the Midwest to legalize adult use possession, and regulate cultivation and sale by passing Proposition One.
 The law allows individuals to cultivate up to 12 plants per household, and imposes a ten-percent excise sales tax on marijuana purchases, in addition to the state's six percent sales tax.

-Utah voters narrowly approved Proposition Two, the Medical Marijuana Initiative.
+Utah voters narrowly approved the Medical Marijuana Initiative.
 The strong influence of the Mormon Church in Utah, which opposed the measure, made this campaign unique in the history of drug-policy reform.

 Lawmakers hammered out a compromise between both sides prior to the election, resulting in a bill filed with the state legislature to replace Prop Two.
 Many reform advocates oppose this compromise bill.
 In spite of their opposition, and the result of November's vote, the Utah state legislature approved the measure overwhelmingly in a special session on December 3.